delucis/fontkitten/packages/fontkitten/README.md

 Fontkitten is a font data library, focused on font file parsing and metadata extraction.

-- 18x smaller install size than `fontkit`
+- 20x smaller install size than `fontkit`
+- 3x smaller bundle size than `fontkit`
 - Drop-in replacement for the supported APIs
 - Built-in TypeScript types